ILLINOIS TECH

 About

-The Illinois Tech EcoCAR team is a multidisciplinary group of about 46 students from various majors, including engineering, computer science, business, and other fields, working collaboratively to advance sustainable automotive technology.
-As part of the EcoCAR EV Challenge, organized by the U.S. Department of Energy and General Motors, the team is tasked with transforming a 2023 Cadillac LYRIQ into a more energy-efficient, semi-autonomous vehicle.
+As part of the EcoCAR EV Challenge, a competition organized by the U.S. Department of Energy and General Motors, the team is tasked with transforming a 2023 Cadillac LYRIQ into a more energy-efficient, semi-autonomous vehicle.
+Since joining the competition, the team has made significant progress, demonstrating their technical skills and adaptability.

-Since joining the competition, the team has made significant progress, showcasing their technical skills and adaptability.
-In Year 2, they placed 2nd in the Equity in Mobility presentation, demonstrating their commitment to creating inclusive and accessible vehicle designs.
-Additionally, the team won the Community Outreach Award for their impactful efforts and educating the local community about sustainable transportation solutions.
+In Year 2, the team placed second in the Equity in Mobility presentation, showcasing their commitment to creating inclusive and accessible vehicle designs.
+They also won the Community Outreach Award for their impactful work in educating the local community about electric vehicles.
+In Year 3, the team’s greatest accomplishment has been getting the car running, passing the vehicle technical inspection (VTI) and completing three-quarters of the propulsion events.

 Mission

-Illinois Tech EcoCAR provides our students with an opportunity to gain industry-like hands-on experience with the design and manufacturing of advanced automotive systems while engaging and informing the community of E-mobility.
+Illinois Tech EcoCAR provides our students with an opportunity to gain industry-like hands-on experience with the design and manufacturing of advanced automotive systems while engaging and informing the community of our initiatives.
 We endeavor to stimulate the advancement of vehicle technologies and sustainable transportation through research and development while never losing sight of the needs of our stakeholders.

 Goals